 Here’s the text of the agreement if you’re interested.

 A lot of this stuff, obviously, never happened.
-The Russian Revolution and Lenin’s withdrawal from the war meant that none of the territory promised to Russia would actually come under Russian control (the Bolsheviks also did their best to screw Britain and France by publishing this “secret” agreement in their Pravda newspaper).
+The Russian Revolution and Moscow’s subsequent withdrawal from the war meant that none of the territory promised to Russia would actually come under Russian control (the Bolsheviks did their best to screw Britain and France in retaliation, by publishing this “secret” agreement in their Pravda newspaper).
 The nationalist victory in the Turkish War of Independence (1919-1922) meant that Anatolia would not be divvied up among the Europeans and would instead become the new Republic of Turkey.
-The Saudi conquest of the Hijaz created the nation of Saudi Arabia.
-When oil was found near Mosul the Brits renegotiated (somewhat forcibly) their arrangement with France to include that city in their zone of influence.
-Palestine never became the international zone this agreement envisioned, and instead it became another British mandate before, well, you know.
-And the whole distinction between areas of “rule” and areas of “protection” was lost as the mandates all functioned pretty much like colonies.
-British promises of Arab self-governance were either abandoned or greatly delayed.
+The Saudi conquest of the Hejaz created the nation of Saudi Arabia and left it to Britain to provide the Hashemites with two consolation prizes in the form of Iraq and the Transjordan.

 Then you have to consider how much of the modern crises facing this region stem simply from inadequate borders.
 Yes, it matters that the Syria-Iraq border has proven to be porous in large part because it divided a region that was historically dominated by Sunni Bedouin tribes.
 But Iraq and Syria aren’t failed states because their shared border is badly conceived.
 They’re failed states because of the depredations of the colonial mandate period that followed World War I and the depredations of the totalitarian dictatorships that followed and were made possible by the colonial period.
-Sykes and Picot were a part of the colonial machinery that did so much damage to the Middle East, but they and their agreement shouldn’t get the lion’s share of the blame for what’s happened since.
+Sykes and Picot were a part of a colonial machinery that did a tremendous amount of damage to the Middle East, but they and their agreement shouldn’t get the lion’s share of the blame for what’s happened since.
 There were too many subsequent failures to blame the current state of affairs just on the sloppy work of these two diplomats.